meghanclownfish/Nucella-lapillus-genome/README.md

 ## Library prep and sequencing

-DNA was prepped with the ONT ligation sequencing kit and NEB companion module.
+Libraries were prepped with the ONT ligation sequencing kit and NEB companion module.
 Sequencing was done on a PromithION.
 Six flow cells in total were used to generate 112,563,429,491 bp raw data.

 <img src="https://github.com/user-attachments/assets/7ef08c7c-550f-4c68-bed8-1c2788dff560" width="500" height="200">